xyzhengg/Wordle-Project/README.md

 4. DONE Make a function to go through persons input and compare to the random word I generated. . .
     - style colors on wordle grid based on letter position
 5. DONE Make a win function with streak counter
-6. Make a lose function than zeros streak counter
+6. DONE Make a lose function than zeros streak counter
     - two parameters: last box is not empty, and word inputted is NOT empty
-7. If lose or win, allow player to play again.
+7. DONE If lose or win, allow player to play again.
 If yes, generate new word
-8. Create reset button? (can maybe just refresh the page/reload window)
+8. DONE Create reset button? (can maybe just refresh the page/reload window)
-9.
+9. Maybe can introduce point system
+10. Make pop ups for winning and losing with play again button
+11. Make pop up for instructions